chrisortiz-code/WHC_App/README.md

 WHC Database Management Application
 Overview
 The WHC Database Management Application is a graphical user interface (GUI) built using CustomTkinter for managing SQLite databases.
 The app provides tools for creating, managing, exporting, and importing tables within multiple databases.
-It's designed to simplify database operations and offer an intuitive way to manage relational data.
+It's designed for the Welland Heritage Council, to simplify database operations and offer an intuitive way to organize relational data.

 Features
 Database Operations: